 Many questions remain about this massive grain system, such as:

 - How did flour enrichment get regulated?
-Is it only because WWII soldiers were negatively affected by it?
+Is it only because WWII soldiers were negatively affected by sifted flour?

 - Has the list of enrichment additives changed over time?
-Why those in particular?
+Are they sufficient for our nutritional needs?

 - How do we get whole grains out there?
 Oh yeah, that’s why I started the California Grain Campaign.
 You can be part of it, too!